 The Nashville Symphony's Pops Series has succeeded in bringing a diverse slate of high-quality performers to Nashville, representing styles as wide-ranging as rock, country, jazz, and Broadway.

 The Pops Series seeks to attract a broad and diverse audience to Schermerhorn Symphony Center with programming that features some of today’s finest pop artists.
-By presenting the highest-quality programming to sold-out houses, music fans across the region enjoy the superb acoustics of Schermerhorn Symphony Center and the artistic excellence of the Nashville Symphony.
+By presenting the highest-quality programming to sold-out houses, the Nashville Symphony gives music fans across the region the opportunity to enjoy the superb acoustics of Schermerhorn Symphony Center and the artistic quality of the orchestra.

 As noted above, we have experienced significant audience growth since the opening of Schermerhorn Symphony Center in 2006.
-In our first season in the new concert hall, paid audiences increased by 145 percent, and figures for each season since then have maintained that expanded growth.
+In our first season in the new concert hall, paid audiences increased by 145 percent, and figures over the ensuring decade have built on that growth.
 These figures indicate that we are continuing to engage our most dedicated patrons while also attracting new audience members.